-I was amazed to find out that my regular commute time was cut down a neat seven minutes the first time I used it.
+I was amazed to find out that my regular commute time was cut down by seven minutes the first time I used it.

-I have always had this great confidence in my choice of shortest route to get from point A to B. But the GPS showed me that I can always cut down my traveling time, in terms of distance traveled, by presenting me an alternate route I did not think of.
+I have always had this great confidence in my choice of shortest route to get from point A to B. But the GPS showed me that I can cut down my traveling time, in terms of distance traveled, by presenting me an alternate (better) route.

 8- Avoid (Unnecessary) Stops!